 The Crowds (Or Lack Thereof)

-Let’s start with the most practical reason: in March, you’ll have Capitol Reef largely to yourself.
-The park sees its heaviest traffic from Memorial Day through Labor Day, and visitation has grown dramatically over the past decade.
+The most practical reason first: in March, you basically have Capitol Reef to yourself.
+The park gets its heaviest traffic from Memorial Day through Labor Day, and visitation has grown a lot over the past decade.
 But in early spring, the parking areas are calm, the trails are wide open, and there’s no line at the Gifford House.

-If you’ve ever wanted to experience what Capitol Reef felt like before it became more widely discovered, March is your window.
-For guests staying at The Lodge at Red River Ranch, that quieter pace makes a real difference.
-You can linger at a trailhead, stop in the middle of the Scenic Drive without a car behind you, and sit on the porch at dusk hearing nothing but the wind moving through the cottonwoods.
+If you’ve ever wondered what Capitol Reef felt like before it got more widely discovered — March is your window.
+For guests at the Lodge, that quieter pace makes a real difference.
+You can linger at a trailhead, stop in the middle of the Scenic Drive without anyone behind you, sit on the porch at dusk and hear nothing but the wind moving through the cottonwoods.

 Capitol Reef red rock cliffs under a dramatic spring sky